Silambaraselvan-15/Pwned_Packet/README.md

 5.  **Output**: Identified packets and their details are printed to the console with color coding.
 6.  **Saving**: After the sniffing session, all captured packets are saved to a `.pcap` file in the specified location.

-## Future Enhancements (Ideas)

-*   Interface selection.
-*   More advanced filtering options (e.g., IP address, port number ranges).
-*   Real-time statistics (e.g., packet count per protocol).
-*   Configuration file for persistent settings.
-*   GUI version.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to fork the repository, make your changes, and submit a pull request.

 ---

-*This README was generated based on the project structure and functionality observed.*